ewilansky/localstackdeploy/README.md

 ## (two scenarios)

 This is a small test of stack deploy from Jenkins running in a container and calling docker stack deploy command on a docker host.
-It doesn't work when called from Jenkins using the
+It doesn't work when called from Jenkins and using the Jenkins Docker plugin.

 ## Requirements

-1. You must have at least Docker CE installed and it must include Kubernetes integration .
+1. You must have at least Docker CE installed and it must include Kubernetes integration.
 I'm using version 18.06.1-ce-mac73 (26764).
 2. Enable Kubernetes from Docker > Preferences > Kubernetes > Enable Kubernetes checkbox then select Kubernetes for the Orchestration type.
 3. Clone this repo.